fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-08-vietnamese-culture-inspires-designers-famous-asian-designers-and-singapore-stories-2020.md

 Some great and talented individuals are the likes of Margot Robbie and Amal Clooney.

 Many of us might have already heard about Jason Wu, who was a finalist in the CFDA/Vogue Fashion Fund in 2008.
-Currently, He is the Director of Hugo Boss womens' ready to wear and accessories.
+Currently, he is the Director of Hugo Boss womens' ready to wear and accessories.

 <p><img src="{{site.url}}/images/resized/480/newsletter_08_nov_post2.jpg" alt="Inspiring Asian Fashion Designers" srcset="            {{site.url}}/images/resized/320/newsletter_08_nov_post2.jpg 320w,            {{site.url}}/images/resized/480/newsletter_08_nov_post2.jpg 480w,            {{site.url}}/images/resized/600/newsletter_08_nov_post2.jpg 600w,    " /></p>